vitorpio/pybible-cli/README.md

 ## Contributing

-If you like this module feel free to contribute and make the `pybible-cli` module a pythonic bible reference module (that's is the goal).
+If you like this module feel free to contribute and make the `pybible-cli` module a pythonic bible reference module (that is the goal).

-At this point there is only on bible version available(King James Version), you can help adding more versions of the bible to this module, just follow the OOP structure inside the `classes` package and pickle it to a single file.
+At this point there is only one bible version available (King James Version), you can help add more versions of the bible to this module, just follow the OOP structure inside the `classes` package and pickle it into a single file.

-There are some performance issues involving unpickling, you can help on that too ;)
+There are some performance issues involving unpickling, you can help with that too ;)

-Feel free to reach me for the new features and ideas ...
+Feel free to reach out to me for new features and ideas ...